-We’ve delivered naked cakes to everywhere from Allington Castle to Gray’s Inn (one of the four Inns of Court in London, we don’t think you can get any further from rustic if you tried!!)
+We’ve delivered naked cakes to everywhere from Farnham Castle in Surrey to Gray’s Inn, which is one of the four Inns of Court in London, and we don’t think you can get any further from rustic if you tried.

 Them: “Oh, you’re delivering a Leaning Tower of Pisa!”

 Us (with indignant voices): “No we are not!”